-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 3,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 8,000 0

-Approximately 85 Peace Corps Volunteers and their community counterparts, who receive PEPFAR-funded pre- and in-service training, implement HIV prevention activities focused on promoting the use of condoms and other prevention (C/OP) in the underserved rural areas of Swaziland.
+Approximately 85 Peace Corps Volunteers and their community counterparts, who receive PEPFAR-funded preand in-service training, implement HIV prevention activities focused on promoting the use of condoms and other prevention (C/OP) in the underserved rural areas of Swaziland.
 Volunteers and their community counterparts promote behavior change, emphasizing the correct and consistent use of condoms, HIV testing, and STI management among males and females ages 15-24.
 These activities support other PEPFAR-partners' promotion of male circumcision.
 Activities for both males and females include one-on-one mentoring, small group trainings, public-awareness events, and distribution of materials.
 Venues to reach these audiences include Kagogo Social Centres, clinics, churches, local shops, youth centres, factories and other places of employment.
 PC/Swaziland will use PEPFAR funds for small community-initiated C/OP-focused activities through small VAST grant projects.
 VAST grants support peer educator programs and activities of Rural Health Motivators and other community partners enaged in promoting C/OP messages.
 In addition, VAST grants fund activities that address public norms regarding sexual coercion and promoting the role of parents and other protective influences.
 Activities include public demonstrations or awareness campaigns, small training events, one-on-one teaching, or other meaningful techniques to engage the audience.
 Volunteers live in their communties and work closely with their counterparts for two years.
 Volunteers and their counterparts receive training in monitoring and evaluation and report results to Peace Corps and local partners.
 PC/Swaziland staff oversee the work of the Volunteers, provide technical assistance as needed, and collaborate with other PEPFAR-funded partners to assure the quality of its interventions.

-Mechanism ID: 13589 Mechanism Name: Macro Atlanta

-Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement

-Prime Partner Name: Macro Atlanta
+Mechanism ID: 13630 Mechanism Name: CPP-PSI (Combination Prevention Program) Funding Agency: U.S. Agency for International Development Procurement Type: Contract Prime Partner Name: Population Services International

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: No

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

+Total Francisco O

+Total Funding: 0

-Total Funding: 250,000 Total Mechanism Pipeline: N/A
+Total Funding: 0

 Funding Source Funding Amount

-GHP-State 250,000
+GHP-State О